Security-Onion-Solutions/securityonion-docs/hunt.rst

 Group Metrics
 -------------

-The middle section of output is the Group Metrics section and it's a data table that allows you to stack (aggegrate) arbitrary fields.
+The middle section of output is the Group Metrics section and it's a data table that allows you to stack (aggregate) arbitrary fields.
 The Group Metrics are controlled by the ``groupby`` parameter in the search bar.
-So, for example, if you want to group by destination IP address, you can add ``| groupby destination.ip`` to your search (assuming it didn't already have a groupby statement).
 Values in the Group Metrics table have plus and minus magnifying glass icons to the left which allow you to include or exclude (respectively) those values in your query.
 The default Fetch Limit is ``10`` so if you need to see more than the top 10, you can increase the Fetch Limit and then page through the output using the left and right arrow icons or increase the ``Rows per page`` setting.

 Events
 ------